wp-plugins/catholicbible-scripturizer/readme.txt

 e.g.

-1. Upload `wp-catholic-bible.php` to the `/wp-content/plugins/` directory
+1. Upload `catholicbible-scripturizer.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==